Failed back syndrome: Smoking

 Smoking has been shown to increase the incidence of post operative infection as well as decrease fusion rates.
 One study showed 90% of post operative infections occurred in smokers, as well as myonecrosis (muscle destruction) around the wound.

 Pathology

 Before the advent of CT scanning, the pathology in failed back syndrome was difficult to understand.
 Computerized tomography in conjunction with metrizamide myelography in the late 1960s and 1970s allowed direct observation of the mechanisms involved in post operative failures.
-Six distinct pathologic conditions were identified:
+Six distinct pathological conditions were identified: